Welcome to Year 5

 Haberdashers’

-This year, Haberdashers are kindly providing science lessons every Monday afternoon for Year 5.
-A coach will be collecting us after lunch, and we aim to return by 3:15pm.
-These sessions will take place across the entire year however some Mondays are unavailable due to other commitments.
+A coach will collect us after lunch, and we aim to return to school by 3:15pm.
+These sessions will run throughout the year, although some Mondays are unavailable due to different terms dates and other commitments.,

-The Summer Term gets very warm so please make sure your child has a named water bottle in school so they can keep hydrated during the day.
+Please make sure that your child has a named water bottle in school so that they can keep hydrated during the day.
 Due to hygiene reasons, it is difficult to provide cups for the children, so it is important they have their own water bottle.

 I hope this information answers a few questions you may have.
-If you have any concerns or would like to know further information, please do not hesitate to contact me.
+If you have any concerns or would like to know further information, please do not hesitate to contact either one of us.
 It is important we all communicate and work together to ensure your child has the best possible experience at school.

 Reading in KS2